Solving the Leadership Crisis with Neuroscience

-There are a number of factors which contribute to the impending lack of leadership experience; but I’m going to focus on one: the lack of critical thinking skills necessary to perform at the managerial level and above.
-Critical thinking skills include analysis, problem solving, decision making, researching, and extrapolating information to predict future outcomes.
+There are a number of factors that contribute to the impending lack of leadership experience; but I’m going to focus on one: the lack of critical thinking skills necessary to perform at the managerial level and above.
+Critical thinking skills include analysis, problem-solving, decision making, researching, and extrapolating information to predict future outcomes.
 Sadly, these are not skills that are generally taught in post-graduate business programs.

 Linking Neuroscience to Training